Charitable Bequests—A Gift in Your Will

 Revocable Living Trust

 Create a trust that can be revoked or changed during your lifetime that directs the disposition of your assets, including charitable gifts.
-A revocable living trust can minimize the cost and delays associated with probate, facilitate asset transfer, provide privacy and, unlike a will, ensure asset management continuity in the event of disability.
+Used alone or in conjunction with a will, a revocable living trust can minimize the cost and delays associated with probate, facilitate asset transfer, provide privacy and, unlike a will, ensure asset management continuity in the event of disability.

 Gift from an IRA

-Transfer up to $100,000 (annual aggregate amount) directly from an IRA to LifeSpan Resources.
+Transfer up to $108,000 (annual aggregate amount in 2025) directly from an IRA to us.
 The gift, available to those age 70½ or over, counts toward your RMD if one is due, and you pay no tax on the distribution.

 Retained Life Estate